raspberrychris/paddleboardmaster/content/post/retrospec-weekender-plus-inflatable-paddleboard.md

 widgets = []

 +++
 In this post I will be taking a look at the Retrospec weekender plus inflatable SUP.

+Scroll down to hear my honest opinion of the Retrospec Weekender Plus Inflatable Paddleboard.

 What you are getting here is an ultra portable SUP that can be stored away in a small space in the back of the car and can travel with you where ever you chose to visit on your weekends.

-The double layer PVC design means this is a strong board that will withstand most knocks and you can be safe in the knowledge that this is a secure SUP that won’t let you down!
+The double layer PVC design means this is a strong board that will withstand most knocks and you can be safe in the knowledge that this is a secure SUP that won’t let you down when you come into contact with the rocky shores.

 It also comes with a dual action pump and a 3 part paddle  which can be dismantled.

 All the accessories are made to a high quality and they also have the benefit of being easily transportable.